andremarcelonunes/Projeto-Shark-Attack/README.md

 ![](archive/dist_age.png)

 The graph above is not a normal curve, but its similar to that.
-We can infer that mean is between 20's
+We can infer that mean is in the  20's

 Let´s use mean to consolidate the age.
 This indicator of central tendecy works well when you don´t have outliers.
-look into dataset you can see that age mean for white shark attacks is 30,4 years, differente from 27,4 years for all dataset.
+looking into dataset,  you can see that age mean for white shark attacks is 30,4 years, differente from 27,4 years for all dataset.
 Let´s remember that all other cases that species weren´t idendtify represent 64% of data and mean of age for those is 26 years.